General Information

 A: Here’s an overview of the program timeline and what you can expect to learn:

-During the first 2-2.5 weeks of the program, EI Fellows will participate in a ‘boot camp’ focused on foundational research skills and research interpretation.
-This will get Fellows up to speed on data cleaning, data analysis, statistical methods, and the use of software tools like Stata or R, in addition to learning to synthesize data in words (i.e., memos and reports) and via data visualizations.
+During the first two weeks of the program, EI Fellows will participate in a ‘boot camp’ focused on foundational research skills and research interpretation.
+This will get Fellows up to speed on data cleaning, data analysis, statistical methods, and the use of software tools like Stata or R, in addition to learning to synthesize data in words (i.e., memos and reports) and via data visualizations, working collaboratively in a research environment, and writing literature reviews.

 After boot camp, Fellows will transition to working on a research project under the guidance of a faculty mentor.
 During this time, you’ll apply what you’ve learned in boot camp as you dive into research with your faculty member and research team.
-You’ll continue to meet with your cohort of Fellows regularly for weekly seminars, workshops, and networking events.
+You’ll continue to meet with your cohort of Fellows regularly for twice-weekly professional development workshops.

 Q: What should I expect to get out of the program?